 Creating tools to help kids get and stay organized.

-Lesley Schwartz, CEO and Professional Teen Organizer
+Lesley Schwartz Martin, Founder and Professional Teen Organizer

 More than ten years ago, I began teaching social studies to high school students on a block schedule.
 I made it a goal to spot-check whether they were writing down my assignments.
 Sadly, I discovered that the kids who hadn't forgotten their planners were struggling to find a place to record all of their assignments.
 Students were failing to turn in their homework not out of blatant disregard but because they were muddled about how and where to keep track of it.